norgan/p2pool_fancy_front_end/README.md

 1. update other pages to show p2pool version or remove the entry from footer - done in 0.3
 2. remove server config to external files to make running multiple nodes easier
 3. find a way to make the info pane stay away if user clicks it away then refreshes
-4. clean up css
+4. clean up css - done in 0.5
-5. add more commenting
+5. add more commenting - in progress
 6. find a way to fix the external json issue with the node_ststus front and and integrate the highflow charts from that
-7. fix graph alignement on the stats page
+7. fix graph alignement on the stats page - fixed in 0.5